baka-shinji/academic-kickstart/content/authors/admin/_index.md

 I am an assistant professor (E&R lecturer) at the University of Exeter and at the Land, Economics, Environment and Policy Institute (LEEP).
 I work at the nexus of environmental, development and mathematical economics.

-My current research studies the drivers of deforestation, with a focus on Sub-Saharan Africa, and the economic impact of conflicts using remote sensing techniques.
-I also study natural resource management under the threat of regime shifts and natural catastrophes.
+My current research studies the drivers of deforestation, with a focus on Sub-Saharan Africa, the economic impact of conflicts using remote sensing techniques and natural resource management under the threat of regime shifts and natural catastrophes.
 Additionally, I work on probability theory and stochastic analysis, with a focus on nonlinear diffusion processes.
 I am a classical pianist, performing internationally.